Ayubmussa/LEAVE_RMS/README.md

-# LEAVE RMS - Resource Management System
+# Final Global System

 A comprehensive web-based platform integration system that provides unified access to multiple platforms and administrative features.
 Built with HTML/CSS/JavaScript frontend, PHP backend, and MySQL database.

 ## 🎯 Overview

-LEAVE RMS serves as a central hub for university students and staff to access multiple platforms through a single, unified interface.
+Final Global System serves as a central hub for university students and staff to access multiple platforms through a single, unified interface.
 The system includes comprehensive administrative features for managing announcements, dining menus, user accounts, and system configuration.

 ## 📁 Project Structure